 To avoid the situation that the developed and installed system does not meet the requirement or expected result, the Customer and the Supplier should ensure the following aspects before conducting the System Acceptance:

-The tester(s) has/have full access to the functional part of the VTS system;
+The tester(s) has/have full access to the VTS Equipment;

-the functional part of the VTS systems have passed previous tests
+the VTS Equipment have passed previous tests; and

-the functional part of the VTS systems have been installed and operational according to the requirements
+the VTS Equipment has been installed and set operational according to the requirements.

 Test Execution

-The System Acceptance could be performed over a period of time and could monitor the performance and functionality of the functional part of the VTS System including:
+The System Acceptance could be performed over a period of time and could monitor the performance and functionality of the VTS Equipment including:

 Communications (e.g. Networking);